PrivateAIM/documentation/src/guide/deployment/node-installation.md

 For better security, this software uses Keycloak for authenticating the various services and users that make up FLAME.
 Keycloak is installed along with the other services and is required for the creation and management of the individual analyses.
-Using the keycloak console, the admin you can add additional users who can access the FLAME UI, but you may also use your own IDP for authentication if you wish.
+Using the keycloak console, the admin you can add additional users who can access the FLAME UI, but you may also use your own IDP for user authentication if you wish.

-To enable this, first you must create individual clients for both the Node UI and the Hub Adapter in your IDP in either their own realm, or in a realm with the users you wish to grant access to.
+To enable this, first you must create individual clients for both the Node UI and the Hub Adapter in your IDP.
-Be sure to enable client authentication and take note of the client ID and secret for both of these newly created clients as this information as well as the (accessible) URL for your IDP must be provided in the `values.yaml`.
+Be sure to enable client authentication and take note of the client ID and secret for both of these newly created clients as this information along with the (accessible) URL for your IDP must be provided in the `values.yaml`.
 An example of how to configure this in for your cluster can be seen in this
 <a href="/files/values_separate_idp.yaml" download>separate IDP example</a>.